SAM-DEV007/QuizBox-App/README.md

 - Send the ZIPPED folder to the developer - Samyak, along with the detailed description of the steps performed before the error occured.

 # Contributers
-- Samyak Waghdhare: Programmer/Final changes with files provided.
+- Samyak Waghdhare: Programmer/Final edits with files provided.
 - Devansh Shrivastava: Presenter/Created Questions for quiz.
 - Aditya Tamhane: Designer/Created Questions for quiz.
 - Sankalp Gupta: Designed App Logo.